-Besides these documents dedicated to the MRR, a separate set of guidance documents on the A&V Regulation is available under the same address.
+Besides these documents dedicated to the MRR, a separate set of guidance documents on the AVR is available under the same address.
 Furthermore, the Commission has provided guidance on the scope of the EU ETS which should be consulted to decide whether an installation or part thereof should be included in the EU ETS.
-That guidance is available under http://ec.europa.eu/clima/policies/ets/docs/guidance_interpretation_en.pdf
+That guidance is available under https://ec.europa.eu/clima/policies/ets/monitoring_en#tab-0-1.